-- a) be single or two storey (not higher than surrounding buildings and taking account of the location of the plot) and front onto the road. - b) be designed to reflect and respect nearby colours, textures, materials, shapes, styles, massing and proportions. - c) propose bespoke designs that have regard to existing buildings in the parish rather than standardised designs that are not locally specific. - d) Aim to use natural and re-used materials wherever possible. - e) include components (such as doors, windows, the height, pitch and ridges of roofs) which have regard to those already present in the vicinity. - f) be designed with close attention to traditional window styles. - g) normally be designed without the use of flat roofs, or UPVC components which are not generally appropriate and would need to be considered with great care.
+- a) be single or two storey (not higher than surrounding buildings and taking account of the location of the plot) and front onto the road. - b) be designed to reflect and respect nearby colours, textures, materials, shapes, styles, massing and proportions. - c) propose bespoke designs that have regard to existing buildings in the parish rather than standardised designs that are not locally specific. - d) Aim to use natural and re-used materials wherever possible. - e) include components (such as doors, windows, the height, pitch and ridges of roofs) which have regard to those already present in the vicinity. - f) be designed with close attention to traditional window styles. - g) normally be designed without the use of flat roofs, or UPVC components which are not generally appropriate and would need to be considered with great care. - h) include appropriate car parking areas which are discrete and do not dominate the streetscape.
+Extensive car parking areas that take up the entire width of a plot are not supported. - i) be designed in a way that avoids road widening or loss of verges.

-TNPO4C - Design of extensions and/or alterations to existing residential buildings
+TNP04C - Design of extensions and/or alterations to existing residential buildings

-Development proposals for extensions and/or alterations to existing residential buildings must demonstrate a high-quality design which is respectful of the existing buildings through the following measures.
+Development proposals for extensions and/or alterations to existing residential buildings must demonstrate a highquality design which is respectful of the existing buildings through the following measures.
 They should: